Five Ways RMS HD Modeling Helps You Manage European Windstorm Risk

 In addition, RMS HD Models give clients access to the most complete view of climate risk across Europe with geographic coverage of greater than 98 percent gross written premium (GWP) across 17 countries, the inclusion of all sub-perils, and a climate-conditioned view of risk.

-Chloe is a senior product marketing manager at RMS, where she helps customers develop data-driven strategies to better understand their risk.
+Chloe is a senior product marketing manager at Moody's RMS, where she helps customers develop data-driven strategies to better understand their risk.
 She has more than a decade of experience in catastrophe modeling for the (re)insurance industry.

-Previously, Chloe was a senior account director for CoreLogic, managing catastrophe modeling clients across Europe, Asia, and the U.S. Prior to CoreLogic, Chloe worked in various catastrophe modeling roles with a Lloyd’s Syndicate, AIG, and Aspen Re.
+Previously, Chloe was a senior account director for CoreLogic, managing catastrophe modeling clients across Europe, Asia, and the U.S. Prior to CoreLogic, Chloe worked in various catastrophe modeling roles within a Lloyd’s Syndicate, AIG, and Aspen Re.

 Chloe has a bachelor’s degree in Geography with Anthropology from Oxford Brookes University.